AndromedaCoder/AndromedaCoder/README.md

 - 👋 Hi, I’m @AndromedaCoder
-- 👀 I’m interested in c++, Qt, Rust, graphics programming
+- 👀 I’m interested in C++, Qt, Rust, graphics programming
-- 🌱 I’m currently learning sfml and game programming
+- 🌱 I’m currently learning sfml, rust, VulcanAPI and generally game programming
 - 💞️ I’m looking to collaborate on ----
 - 📫 How to reach me: you don't!